Concerts, Seminars and Workshops aimed at Secondary Key Stages

 LSO Discovery run a number of events for secondary schools across the year, including A-Level Seminars and full orchestral concerts designed for Years 7 to 9.

 Often complementing the Key Stage 3, GCSE and A-Level curriculum, our secondary school activity gives students the opportunity to hear live performances of classical music and discover more about the stories behind the notes.

-Secondary School Concert
+Secondary Schools Concert

 A-Level Music Seminar

-Most previous A-level Seminars are available for students to watch on the LSO YouTube channel.
+Most previous A-Level Seminars are available for students to watch on the LSO YouTube channel.

 Arts Award is a range of unique qualifications that support anyone up to the age of 25 grow as artists and arts leaders, inspiring them to connect with and take part in the wider arts world.

 Key Stage 3 Concerts

 Arts Award Explore is for young people aged 7–25 years, and is an Entry Level 3 Qualification which takes around 25 hours to complete.
 LSO Discovery’s schools concerts for Key Stage Three can be used towards the following elements of Arts Award Explore:

 Key Stage 3 Concerts could also fulfil part of the requirements for Arts Award Bronze, which is available to young people aged 11 to 25.